Skip to content

 Economic and Social Consequences

 Inflation operates as a hidden tax, transferring wealth from savers and creditors to debtors and those who receive the newly created money first.
-Fixed-income recipients—pensioners, wage earners, bondholders—suffer the most, as their incomes fail to keep pace with rising prices.
+Fixed-income recipients -- pensioners, wage earners, bondholders -- suffer the most, as their incomes fail to keep pace with rising prices.
 Meanwhile, those with access to credit or those who receive the new money early (governments, banks, politically connected entities) benefit from spending the money before prices fully adjust.

 Monetary Theory

-This perspective implies that controlling inflation requires monetary restraint—limiting the expansion of the money supply.
+Inflation is always and everywhere a monetary phenomenon, caused by expanding the money supply faster than the growth of real goods and services.
+This perspective implies that controlling inflation requires monetary restraint -- limiting the expansion of the money supply.
 Historically, commodity-backed currencies (gold or silver standards) provided such restraint by tying money creation to the availability of the monetary commodity.
 Modern fiat systems, having removed this constraint, require institutional mechanisms or policy commitments to prevent excessive debasement and the resulting inflation.

 Relationship to Gresham's Law